SebastianErfort/notes_public/tech/productivity/Obsidian/features.md

 ```

 - [call-outs](https://help.obsidian.md/Editing+and+formatting/Callouts#Supported+types)
     > [!idea] Why don't we ...?
-- check-lists: special bullet points: theme feature, support and meaning varies.
+- special bullet points for check lists: theme feature, support and meaning varies.
 If unsupported, items show up as checked.
 Alternatively use CSS to get this function (see `.obsidian/snippets/checkboxes.css`,[^2] some icons might be difficult to see, depending on theme)
 > [!tip]- Alternative Checkboxes
 >
 > - [ ] Unchecked